likethemammal/streamlabs-project/README.md

     - When the Technical Considerations mentioned not using a "rendering" Canvas library it wasnt clear what the limits on "rendering" were.
 The example of Fabric.js made it more obvious, but I decided to keep things low-level like the instructions suggested.

 4. Do you feel like this assignment has an appropriate level of difficulty?
-    - Yes, but most ppl dont use the Canvas API often.
+    - Yes, but I would say most ppl dont use the Canvas API often.